-I am a member of AcademyHealth, Academy of Management (AOM; Health Care Management [HCM] and Organizational Behavior [OB] Divisions), and American College of Healthcare Executives (ACHE).
+I am a member of the Academy of Management (AOM; Health Care Management [HCM], Diversity, Equity, & Inclusion [DEI, formerly GDO], and Organizational Behavior [OB] Divisions), and serve as the HCM Division Academic-at-Large.
+I am a member of AcademyHealth and American College of Healthcare Executives (ACHE).
 I was previously affiliated with the International Leadership Association (ILA) and Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).

 I attended Indiana University of Pennsylvania for my PhD, West Chester University for my MPH, and Ursinus College for my BS.
 I reside in upstate NY with my husband where we take full advantage of all that the Adirondack Mountains have to offer.